 Solo again, and on the last page of the map with just twenty miles to go, I felt sentimental and sad that this adventure of a lifetime was almost over.
 So, I slowed down and savored it.
 The wind kicked up, reminding me of my fear of gorge gusts.
 It felt like a big hand on my chest, pushing me back and taking my breath away.

-Finally at Fulton Canyon, I raced ahead, already reviewing the ride in my head.
-The Columbia River came into sight, my eyes filled, and just like that, my Oregon Outback was over.
-Each day was its own tough, fun, stunningly beautiful exploratory adventure through our magnificent state.
-Much like a kid's favorite carnival ride, I plan to get back in line and ride it again and again.
+Finally at Fulton Canyon, I raced ahead to see the Columbia River come into sight, my eyes filled, and just like that, my Oregon Outback was over.
+Each day was its own tough, fun, stunningly beautiful exploratory adventure through our

 I am very grateful to all of those who helped and supported me, including: